argoproj-labs/hera/docs/user-guides/core-concepts.md

 ### Script

-Script templates are a conveninece wrapper for Containers.
+Script templates are a convenience wrapper for Containers.
 Hera lets you write Python functions directly as Script templates, using the `@script` decorator:

 ```py